alipzsh/knowledge-base/git.md

   if there are some changes, you could commit or stash them: `git stash` if you want to get the stashed stuff back: `git stash pop`

+- the alias can be origin or something else

 # to add and change a branch

 not the right way, but I created a branch in gui, then changed the default into it, git